raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 ### Wait what's the FIFO and the prefetch?
 The command FIFO is a 4-entry FIFO that buffers commands to write to VRAM.
 Each time there's an empty slot, the VDP will write the oldest entry.
 If the FIFO is full and you try to write a 5th entry, the CPU will be stalled until there is an opportunity to discharge at least one FIFO entry.

+However, due to certain design decisions, each FIFO entry requires two VRAM access slots of it is to VRAM, because it can only write one byte at a time - low, then high.
+CRAM and VSRAM writes are done as full words.

 The prefetch is a 1-slot buffer that reads from VRAM.
 When you set a VRAM address, it is (if possible) immediately prefetched, so that when a read command comes in, the data will be ready.

 However, the FIFO gets preference over the prefetches, so if you try to read VRAM while the FIFO is full, the processor will be stalled.